Lewis K. Bausell: Decorations and honors

-The Medal of Honor, posthumously awarded the Marine by President Franklin D. Roosevelt, was presented to his mother and father in the Navy Department in Washington, D.C. by Secretary of the Navy James Forrestal on June 11, 1945.
+The Medal of Honor, posthumously awarded the Marine by President Franklin D. Roosevelt, was presented to his parents in the Navy Department in Washington, D.C. by Secretary of the Navy James Forrestal on June 11, 1945.
 Gen Alexander A. Vandegrift, then Commandant of the Marine Corps, was present for the ceremony, as were Bausell's sisters and one sister-in-law.

 In addition to the Medal of Honor, Cpl Bausell was posthumously awarded the Purple Heart; Presidential Unit Citation; Asiatic-Pacific Campaign Medal with four bronze stars and the World War II Victory Medal.